cosee/techtalk-2022-10-flutter-bloc/README.md

-# lightbulb
+# light-bulb

-A Flutter app for the upcoming TechTalk about BLoC.
+A Flutter app for the TechTalk 2022-10 about Flutter BLoC.

 ## Prerequisites